 You’ll want to stick to fairly big and chunky ones at this age (rather than the match box style).
 The Vtech Toot Toot range* is good.
 Ones that make sounds and have flashing lights are particularly popular if you can live with It!

-So those are the 6 toys your toddler needs to keep them entertained and out of trouble.
-If you’re trying to entertain a baby rather than a toddler, check out the only 6 toys your baby needs.
+So those are the 6 Essential toys for toddlers to keep them entertained and out of trouble.
+You might also enjoy this post about Outside Toys for Toddlers and this post about play kitchens.
+If you’re trying to entertain a baby rather than a toddler, check out the 6 essential toys for babies.

 Enjoyed this Post?
 Why not pin it for later!